TrivialInteractive/Ultimate-DLC-Toolkit-Samples/Samples/Code Examples/00 Getting Started/Ex12_InstallOnDemand.md

-﻿This quick example shows how to list all published DLC that are available for the game using the DRM provider if available.
+﻿This quick example shows how you can request that a specific DLC content is installed on demand.
+You need to provide the DLC unique key of the DLC you want to install.
-Using this method requires a DRM provider such as Steamworks to be setup (More info in user guide), in which case all published DLC unique keys will be listed even if the user has not purchased or subscribed.
+Not all DRM providers will support installing on demand, in which case the request would fail with some error status.
+The DLC will need to be owned or added to the users account in order for the DRM service to commence installation of the DLC, otherwise the install request will likley fail with an error status.
-Note that some DRM platforms do not support listing all published DLC content, but there is another option shown below in that case.
+Installation may take some time to complete, but usually if the game exists during an install request, the DRM service (Steam, Google Play) will continue with the download/installation until completed, and next time the game launches the DLC will now be available.

 ```cs
 using System.Collections;